Pre1ude0/Discord-rich-presence-python/README.md

 ```
 pip install -r requirements.txt
 ```
-Everything you need in this template should be installed, and you should be ready to go without any extra installs.
+Everything you need in this template should be installed, and you should be ready to go without any extra downloads.

 ### Step 5: Filling out the template
 We've finally got to the juice and bones of this tutorial!
 Filling out the template goes as following: After locating the `presenceapp.py` file, fill out the according values.